alphagov/govuk-developer-docs/source/manual/email-troubleshooting.html.md

 A courtesy copy of every email sent from integration, staging and production is available in the ['govuk-email-courtesy-copies' Google Group][google-group].
-Integration and staging emails have a subject prefixed by the environment name.

 > **Note**
 >